The VoicePrivacy 2020 Challenge: Results and findings: Introduction

 Due to the growing demand for privacy preservation in the recent years, privacy-preserving data processing has become an active research area.
 One reason for this is the European general data protection regulation (GDPR) in the European Union (EU) law and similar regulations in national laws of many countries outside the EU concerning the implementation of the data protection principles when treating, transferring or storing personal data.

 Although a legal definition of privacy is missing \cite{nautsch2019gdpr}, speech data contains a lot of personal information that can be disclosed by listening or by automated systems \cite{Nautsch-PreservingPrivacySpeech-CSL-2019}.
 This includes, e.g., age, gender, ethnic origin, geographical background, health or emotional state, political orientations, and religious beliefs.
 Speaker recognition systems can also reveal the speaker's identity.
-Therefore, the increased interest in developing the privacy preservation solutions for speech technology is not surprising.
-This motivated the organization of the VoicePrivacy initiative which was created to foster the development of privacy preservation techniques for speech technology~\cite{tomashenko2020introducing}.
+Therefore, the increased interest in developing privacy preservation solutions for speech technology is not surprising.
+This motivated the launching of the VoicePrivacy initiative \cite{tomashenko2020introducing}.
 This initiative aims to bring together a new community of researchers, engineers and privacy professionals in order to formulate the tasks of interest, develop evaluation methodologies, and benchmark new solutions through a series of challenges.
-The first VoicePrivacy challenge\footnote{\url{https://www.voiceprivacychallenge.org/}} was organized as a part of this initiative~\cite{tomashenko2020introducing, tomashenkovoiceprivacy}.
+The first VoicePrivacy challenge\footnote{\url{https://www.voiceprivacychallenge.org/}} was organized as a part of this initiative \cite{tomashenko2020introducing, tomashenkovoiceprivacy}.